-W"hat does one do, if this piece of wood is to be nailed to a masonry wall?" he asked Ranga
+What does one do, if this piece of wood is to be nailed to a masonry wall?" he asked Sanga

-Perplexed, Ranga answered, "Take a hammer and a rawl bit, make a hole in the wall, insert a rawl plug, make a corresponding free hole in the wood, and then screw it down to the wall."
+Perplexed, Sanga answered, "Take a hammer and a rawl-bit, make a hole in the wall, insert a rawl-plug, make a corresponding free hole in the wood, and then screw it down to the wall."

 "Ah!
 Spoken like a professional," commended the psychologist and added, "And when you have done it, you believe that the piece of wood is now fixed to the wall."

-"It is not a question of belief," replied Ranga.
+"It is not a question of belief," replied Sanga.
 "I know it, because I can see and feel it."

 "No, your brain interprets your premeditated actions to yield those results.
 It makes you believe so, just as it makes your mother believe something different."

-"Is there, then, no difference between reality and illusion?" asked Ranga, still more confused.
+"Is there, then, no difference between reality and illusion?" asked Sanga, still more confused.

 "I would say that the line demarcating the boundary between them is rather hazy," replied the psychologist.

-The condition of Ranga's parents deteriorated rapidly and not very long after, they departed for their heavenly abode.
+The condition of Sanga's parents deteriorated rapidly and not very long after, they departed for their heavenly abode.
 The bereaved and distraught son, went for longer walks to give vent to his sorrow.

-However, the short but unsettling dialogue with the psychologist, began to slowly take root in Ranga's mind and its effects were felt in the course of time.
-Other's perception about him began to matter less.
+However, the short but unsettling dialogue with the psychologist, began to slowly take root in Sanga's mind and its effects were felt in the course of time.
+Others perception about him began to matter less.
 The importance of his own viewpoint about others and the world started to diminish.